Develop Your Neuropathy Treatment Regime

 When people ask us “Is there anything I can do for my neuropathy?” they are really asking: Is there anything to help with the pain and other distressing symptoms?
 This is the biggest section of our list and we hope you can find a number of things here to help you.

 Supplements and herbals include: #11 Vitamin B, #14 Magnesium, #18 Arnica and #28 Capsaicin.
+A couple of supplements that hold promise but for which more research is needed include: #64 Vitamin D and #65 PEA.
 Prescription medications for pain and symptoms include: #16 Antidepressants and #36 Medical Cannabis as well as analgesics and anti-convulsants.

 Many of the above lists also help build back some of the muscle strength lost (i.e. muscle atrophy) due to neuropathy.
-In addition #12 Co-Enzyme 10 and #31 Creatine can be used together with #24 Regular Exercise to help restore weakened muscles.
+In addition #12 Co-Enzyme 10 and #31 Creatine can be used together with #24 Regular Exercise and #66 Weights to help restore weakened muscles.

-Additional options we will be exploring include athletic therapy, stretching, application of heat, weight lifting and resistance training, Calcarea Carbonica, Lidocaine, Ketamine.
+Additional options we will be exploring include athletic therapy, #53 stretching, application of heat, weight lifting and resistance training, #54 Lidocaine, #58 Ketamine. #67 Hypnosis for Neuropathy Pain is one not often thought of.
 And finally one of the most important things you can do to manage effects of your neuropathy is proper and regular foot care.
-Without it patients with advanced neuropathy are at risk of amputation.
+Two important things for foot care include #69 Check Circulation and #70 Pressure Points.
+Without proper foot care patients with advanced neuropathy are at risk of amputation.

 Monitor & Care of Mental Health

 Meditation has been used for centuries and is scientifically proven to improve mental health.
 In fact studies of chronic pain sufferers show a loss of brain matter which makes dealing with the pain downward spiral, but there is hope!
-Meditation has been proven to help these chronic pain sufferers gain back lost brain matter which in turn make them better equipped to deal with their pain. #15 Yoga, Tai Chi, Qi Gong, visualization, #33 Deep Breathing and even prayer are considered by some as different forms of mediation and so also they also come with these same wonderful benefits.
+Meditation has been proven to help these chronic pain sufferers gain back lost brain matter which in turn make them better equipped to deal with their pain.
+Still many people are not sure meditation is really a good use of their time.
+If this is you, check out #63 Meditation for Skeptics. #15 Yoga, Tai Chi, #40 Qi Gong, #39 Visualization, #33 Deep Breathing, #71 Vagus Nerve Stimulation and even prayer are considered by some as different forms of mediation and so also they also come with these same wonderful benefits.

 Similarly, taking the focus off of your pain and other symptoms into something more positive gives your mental state a boost.
-Consider options like: journaling, positive self-talk, #24 Regular Exercise and #22 Volunteering.
+Consider options like: journaling, #44 Self-talk and Mindfulness, #61 Talking about Pain, #24 Regular Exercise, #45 Relaxation and #22 Volunteering.
 For this writer, volunteering with the Calgary Neuropathy Association has given me so much hope for the future where before I was lost and only saw doom coming my way.
 Find something you believe in and put what energy you can afford into it.
 You’ll be better off for it!

 Improve Overall Wellness